status-im/nim-eth-p2p/README.md

   See the [eth_keys](https://github.com/status-im/nim-eth-keys)
   library for utilities that will help you generate and manage such keys.

+`listeningAddress`:
+  The network interface and port where your client will be accepting incoming connections.

+`networkId`:
+  The Ethereum network ID.
+The client will disconnect immediately from any peers who don't use the same network.

 `chain`:
   An abstract instance of the Ethereum blockchain associated